 In this research, selecting the interviewed managers is considered mainly from the following aspects.
 First of all, these managers have participated in the whole process of Enterprise A's consulting service at least twice, and have served as enterprise liaisons or consulting result delivery evaluators in the value delivery.
 Secondly, the managers are very familiar with the development history of Enterprise A, their personal employment history in the company is not less than eight years, and they are in the leadership positions.
-Thirdly, as consulting and cooperation witnesses, the managers themselves are interested in reviewing the consulting process to obtain more understanding of personal questions during the interview dialogues.
+Thirdly, as consulting and cooperation witnesses, the managers themselves are interested in reviewing the interview dialogues.
 Finally, the interviewed managers are considered as insightful persons in the manager group.